vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 other schema fields.
 Adding the new vector field still adds to the serving cost, as we double the resource usage footprint related to indexing and storage.

-* After all this, we are finally ready evaluate the new embedding model online.
+* After all this, we are finally ready to evaluate the new embedding model online.
 Depending on the outcome of the online evaluation, we can garbage collect either the new or old embedding data.